Suquamish people: Historic village sites

 Another village was located at bək̓ʷaʔkʷbixʷ, present day Colby.
 This village was described as "ancient."
 The name means "people from different places gathered together", literally "all people".
 Only the frames of the houses here were remaining by the mid-19th century.
 The southernmost place occupied regularly by the Suquamish was the area around Ollala Creek.
 Charles Wilkes, who visited the area in 1841, noted that there was a village at this creek, but later it was only remembered by Suquamish informants to be a temporary camping ground.

 Villages were also located on Bainbridge Island.
 An old village was located at Snag Point, which had a fort like the one at hudčupali.
 Another village recorded by Waterman was at Point White (dəxʷʔəx̌adəč; reportedly meaning 'goose droppings').
 (Note: Snyder (1968) translated the name as "place of covering over" and mentioned it only as a camping spot (p.135)) Waterman reported an "ancient village" on the west side of Port Madison Bay, near West Port Madison, noting that Kitsap lived there at one point.
 Smith (1940) reported winter villages at Point Monroe on Hedley Spit and Eagle Harbor.
-However, Snyder (1968) disagreed that these was originally anything other than campsites, noting that although there were shacks there, Synder's Suquamish informants only remembered them as places of seasonal occupation before white settlement.
+However, Snyder (1968) disagreed that these were originally anything other than campsites, noting that although there were shacks there, Synder's Suquamish informants only remembered them as places of seasonal occupation before white settlement.
 A number of Duwamish people were made to move to Hedley Spit by the federal government in 1856, because they mistakenly believed that the Duwamish were a part of the Suquamish because Seattle was assigned to be their treaty signer.
 However, most of the Duwamish left this spot soon after.